Venky Mama: Filming

 Principal photography began on the banks of Godavari River on 24 February 2019, and completed its first schedule in Rajahmundry.
 In March 2019, while shooting for an action sequence Venkatesh was injured and advised to take two weeks rest.

 The second schedule was started in April 2019 in Hyderabad.
 Filming was also done in Kashmir and Visakhapatnam, and was wrapped up in August 2019.

 Soundtrack

-Music was composed by S. Thaman, and released on Aditya Music company.
+Music was composed by Thaman S, and released on Aditya Music company.

 The first song Venky Mama was released on 7 November 2019, Sung by Sri Krishna, Mohana Bhogaraju and lyrics penned by Ramajogayya Sastry, the song tells deep bond between uncle (Venkatesh) and his nephew (Chaitanya).

-The second song Yennellako was released on 16 November 2019, on the occasion of the music director S. Thaman birthday, Sung by Prudhvi Chandra, S. Thaman and lyrics penned by Sri Mani.
+The second song Yennellako was released on 16 November 2019, on the occasion of the music director Thaman S birthday, Sung by Prudhvi Chandra, Thaman S and lyrics penned by Sri Mani.

 The third song Coca Cola Pepsi mass-song was released on 4 December 2019, sung by Aditi Bhavaraju, Ramya Behara, Simha and Hanuman; its lyrics were written by Kasarla Shyam.